LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 END;
 ```

 This will write new data (database insert) into 'newData.csv' file.
 A similar trigger is created for SQL Update as well.
 Complete trigger code is in attached sample code.
-The "Scanner" class from application loads and parses the information contained in this file.
-In the attached code "Scanner" class hard segregates the data into predefined "BID" and "ASK" buckets.
+The **Scanner** class from application loads and parses the information contained in this file.
+In the attached code **Scanner** class hard segregates the data into predefined **BID** and **ASK** buckets.
 It can be modified to be driven by application configuration or the published fields names can also be extracted from the database.

 ### Provider
 The published data is a [RDM](#glossary) Market price message, which is an [OMM](#glossary) Field List where the field entries are name-value data pairs.
 We will use a custom service to publish the sample derived data from database and to distinguish it from market data provided by Thomson Reuters.
-The "Provider" class in our application handles all the publishing tasks.
+The **Provider** class in our application handles all the publishing tasks.
 It maintains a handle to all the published items, and publishes an Image or an Update message.

 ```java
 FieldList fieldList = EmaFactory.createFieldList();